-- To live this adventure and ride purebred Arabian horses, get in touch with Paradise Stables.
+- To live the horseback riding adventure and ride purebred Arabian horses, get in touch with Paradise Stables.
 Paradise Stables is one of these very few farms still owned and managed by some of the descendants of the Huguenots.

-- To learn more about the fascinating history of the Huguenots, make sure to visit the Huguenot Museum in Franschhoek.
+- To learn more about the fascinating history of the Huguenots, visit the Huguenot Museum in Franschhoek.

 - Check out this interactive map for the specific details to help you plan your trip and more articles and photos (zoom out) about the area!
 Here is a short tutorial to download it.